 “Listen to the desires of your children.
 Encourage them and then give them the autonomy to make their own decision.” – American motivational speaker, Denis Waitley

-As protectors, type 8s often struggle to let go of control over uncertain situations, especially when they involve their family members.
+As protectors, Enneagram 8s often struggle to let go of control over uncertain situations, especially when they involve their family members.
 Remember that you will not always be around to watch over and make decisions for your children.
-Your primary role as their parent is to teach them how to take care of themselves and make their own decisions one day.
+Your primary role as their parent is to teach them how to care for themselves and make their own decisions one day.
 Gradually give your kids more autonomy to make bigger and bigger decisions for themselves as they grow in maturity and gain independence.

 3. Get comfortable with disagreement.